Requirements & Supported Environments

 Primary gateway used for communication inside your Virtual Appliance instance.

 portainer.
-Instance FQDN A fully qualified domain name (FQDN) is the complete domain name for a specific computer or host on the internet.
-The FQDN consists of the hostname and domain name.
+Instance FQDN The complete domain name for a specific device or host on a network, consisting of the hostname, the domain name, and the top-level domain.

 Portainer UI used by Product Support to troubleshoot the Virtual Appliance on a container level, if needed.